Pjotor87/RssReminders/README.md

 # RssReminders
 This python application uses a gmail robot to send an email reminder whenever a new tv episode appears on rss-feeds from https://showrss.info/

+The target environment when I made this was my Raspberry pi 2 model B running raspbian 8.

 How to
 ------
 Step 1.
 Create a gmail account for and add the account info to the file "Settings.txt" (RobotGmailUsername and RobotGmailPassword).